Spy (magazine): Overview

 Some of its features attempted to present the darker side of celebrities such as Arnold Schwarzenegger, John F. Kennedy Jr., Steven Seagal, Martha Stewart, and especially the real-estate tycoon Donald Trump and his then-wife Ivana Trump.
 Pejorative epithets of celebrities, such as "Abe 'I'm Writing As Bad As I Can' Rosenthal", "short-fingered vulgarian Donald Trump", "churlish dwarf billionaire Laurence Tisch", "antique Republican pen-holder Bob Dole", "dynastic misstep La Toya Jackson", "bum-kissing toady Arthur Gelb", "bosomy dirty-book writer Shirley Lord", and "former fat girl Dianne Brill" became a Spy trademark.
 In the summer of 1992, the publication ran a story on President George H. W. Bush's alleged extramarital affairs.
 The following year, it ran an article entitled "Clinton's First 100 Lies", detailing what it described as the new president's pattern of duplicitous behavior.

 In March 1989, Spy published "The Pickup Artist's Guide to Picking Up Women: A Case-by-Case Look at Movie Director James Toback's Street Technique."
 It was written by Vincenza Demetz and included accounts from thirteen women—including the author—who accused Toback of sexual misconduct.

+Spy was acquired in 1991 by Jean-Christophe Pigozzi and Charles Saatchi.
+In early 1994, the magazine, which was losing money and couldn't find a buyer, was forced to suspend publication.
+It was saved by Sussex Publishers Inc., the publishers of Psychology Today and Mother Earth News, resuming publication with the July–August 1994 issue.

 The magazine ceased publication in 1998.